 African Swine Fever

-BCBP agriculture specialists and officers at U.S. ports of entry and international mail facilities work to target, detect, intercept and prevent the entry of these potential threats before they have a chance to do any harm.
-They check containers and trucks for smuggled products and use specialized x-ray machines that detect organic materials.
-They utilize agricultural canines trained to sniff out meat and plant materials in international airport passenger areas.
+Under the Agricultural Quarantine Inspection (AQI) program, BCBP agriculture specialists and officers at U.S. ports of entry and international mail facilities work to target, detect, and prevent the entry of these potential threats before they have a chance to do any harm.
+They check containers and trucks for smuggled products, utilize specialized x-ray machines that detect organic materials and employ USDA’s “Beagle Brigade,” canines trained to sniff out meat and plant materials in international airport passenger areas.
 BCBP is the first line of defense to protect American pork production and the rest of agriculture from disease.

-- Foot-and-Mouth Disease, classical swine fever and African swine fever are considered highly transmissible diseases and must be reported to the World Animal Health Organization (OIE).
+- Foreign Agriculture Diseases such as Foot-and-Mouth Disease, classical swine fever and African swine fever (ASF) are considered highly transmissible diseases and must be reported to the World Animal Health Organization (OIE).
 Reporting these diseases would lead to an immediate loss of export markets.

-- Recovering from a FAD requires significant, costly efforts related to depopulation, disposal and clean up.
+- Recovering from a foreign animal disease requires significant, costly efforts related to depopulation, disposal and clean up.
 Ongoing surveillance testing would be required to prove elimination of a disease and before the OIE could declare the United States disease free.
 Lengthy negotiations with trading partners following such a declaration would be required to re-open export markets.

-- African swine fever has moved through Russia and Eastern Europe since 2007 and in August 2018 was reported in China’s swine herd.
-It has been estimated that the number of sows China has lost to African swine fever is more than the entire U.S. sow herd.
+- ASF has moved through Russia and Eastern Europe since 2007 and in August 2018 was reported in China’s swine herd.
+It has been estimated that the number of sows China has lost to ASF is more than the entire U.S. sow herd.